lll-jy/cs3245-assign4/README.txt

 itself, document frequency, and pointer to postings file (w.r.t. the postings section)

 postings.txt:
 There are 3 sections corresponding to positions, documents, and lengths.
-The positions section are a set of lines such that each line contains the positional indices of a term in a specific document ordered in ascending order by term and document ID as tie breaker.
-The documents section is the postings information, each line corresponds to the term in the line in dictionary.txt, and each line contains a list of triples of document ID, term frequency, and positional pointer to this postings.txt.
-The lengths section is the vector lengths of each document, each line represents one document, containing the document ID and length of vector.
+The file is a binary file.
+The positions section contains the positional indices of a term in a specific document ordered in ascending order by term and document ID as tie breaker.
+The documents section is the postings information, containing information corresponding to each line in dictionary.txt about document ID, term frequency, and positional index pointer (in the postings file).
+The lengths section is the vector lengths in double precision (64-bits) of each document.
+Document IDs are not the exact same as original when stored in the postings file, but instead, is the actual document ID subtracted by the smallest document ID.

-1.5 In-memory and disk techniques
+1.5 Scaling

-Since the input data is too big, BSBI is applied.
+Since the input data is too big, a technique similar to BSBI is applied.
+But to simplify the code, the blocks are separated by the number of documents instead of the actual size of files.
+This gives similar performance to BSBI.

+Intermediate files are dictionaryN.txt, postingsN.txt, positionsN.txt, lengthsN.txt, where N
+denotes the index of block based at 0.
+They corresponds to the dictionary file of the block and the three sections of the postings file of the block respectively.
+The number of files in each block is 500.

+2. Parsing queries

+3. Searching and ranking

+3.1 Preparatory work

+Before searching and ranking, information from document files are loaded.
+Information loaded to memory at this stage is the full dictionary, including terms and their corresponding document frequencies and postings pointers.
+In addition, the two base pointers stored at the top of the dictionary file, and the vector lengths of all documents are also processed and loaded to memory.

 == Files included with this submission ==

-index.py: required source code of indexing search.py: required source code of searching shared.py: shared code for index.py and search.py dictionary.txt: generated dictionary using index.py with data in Reuters postings.txt: generated postings list using index.py with data in Reuters lengths.txt: generated length of vector of each document using index.py with data Reuters README.txt: this file
+index.py: required source code of indexing search.py: required source code of searching file_io.py: helper functions for reading and writing files normalize.py: helper functions for normalizing terms widths.py: constants of widths of each type of number of store. dictionary.txt: generated dictionary using index.py with given dataset postings.txt: generated postings list using index.py with given dataset README.txt: this file
-ESSAY.txt: answers to essay questions

 == Statement of individual work ==